 Myanmar has its own inimitable tea culture.
 Here you’ll see tea shops and restaurants on every corner, where friends and families sit at low tables sharing bowls of lahpet thoke (tea leaf salad).
 Fermented tea leaves are completely unique to Myanmar, and are often shared for social occasions as a symbol of gift-giving and respect (‘Kadaw-Pwe’), where a bowl is filled with pickled tea, coconut, three green bananas, auspicious leaves and a tea leaf wrapped in betel leaf.
 For special occasions, ceremonies and when serving monks, pickled tea is steeped in oil and placed in a small pile on a plate.

 We have a community of farmers and factory workers in Myanmar who carefully pick and prepare the leaves for our products.
 Their futures are important to us, so we work hard to provide organic training and seek a strong future for the organic tea market.
-For our organic certification, we partner with Shwe Panlaw and Burma Superstar in San Francisco.
+Helvetas Myanmar is a contribution to the certification body.

 The making of our tea

 Trace the fascinating journey of our tea, all the way from farm to fork

 On the plantations our farmers carefully pick the finest leaves for our tea.